-When dealing with inter-jurisdictional boundaries of cloud computer, a forensic examiner or law enforcement may have trouble with the lawful acquisition of digital evidence.
+When dealing with inter-jurisdictional boundaries of cloud computing, a cloud forensics examiner or law enforcement may have trouble with the lawful acquisition of digital evidence.
 It is ultimately important to understand how the law applies and obtain the appropriate warrants or permissions before the actual acquisition.
 It is further important to understand who owns the data and the relationship between entities.

 According to Dykstra (2013), the first public case regarding the issuance of a warrant specifically for cloud services first occurred in 2011.
 This indicates that the courts have granted exclusive privilege for digital evidence acquisition on cloud services platforms as early as 2011.
 According to the federal rules of evidence, 47 CFR 14.42, evidence ‘in the defendant’s possession, custody, or control’ is considered permissible.
 In a previous case law ruling, Williams v.
 Angie’s List, an Indian court founded that cloud data, in fact, belonged and was under the control of the defendant.